 What is a Bad Public Relations Strategy?

-Conversely, a bad public relations, as you might guess, focuses on securing immediate results at the cost of the quality of you story (and sometimes even the truth) and at the cost of the relationships with media.
+Conversely, bad public relations, as you might guess, focuses on securing immediate results at the cost of the quality of your story (and sometimes even the truth) and at the cost of the relationships with media.
 Promoting stories about your brand or product that are overly-promotional or spammy and provide no value to readers and then using pressure tactics and mass-emails (known in the industry as “spray and pray”) will burn and future relationships you could be cultivating with the media and could even lead to some very unwelcome negative publicity.
-Avoid short-term focused tactics such as these and focus on building a story and relationships that will create long-term success for your brand and pay dividends for a long time.
+Avoid short-term-focused tactics such as these and focus on building a story and relationships that will create long-term success for your brand and pay dividends for a long time.

 The Three Primary Tools of Media Relations:

 Media Pitch – The media pitch is the tool that you will be using the majority of the time in a typical public relations campaign.
 Simply put, a pitch is a brief email generally sent to reporters, editors or producers telling them about your story or announcement and asking whether they would like to interview you.
 Since this guide focuses on the media relations aspect of a public relations strategy, we will be going into more depth later in this guide about exactly how to write a successful media pitch.